 - Maintaining 6 feet of physical distancing between participants - Screening employees for COVID-19 symptoms before every shift - Following guidelines for cleaning and disinfection in spaces - Minimizing use of enclosed waiting areas and reception areas - Requiring employees to wear PPE as necessary for their task.
-The University must provide all PPE necessary for employee work - Facilitating events outside - Requiring PPE necessary for participation - Ensuring hand sanitation stations are available in abundance in public areas and that soap and water is available for patrons and employees near sinks - Posting University-issued signage that encourages customers, guests, visitors, patrons, etc. to wear masks - Following a plan to screen for COVID-19 symptoms, maintaining a visitor log for 4 weeks and having at the ready a small supply of emergency PPE
+The University must provide all PPE necessary for employee work - Facilitating events outside - Requiring PPE necessary for participation (NEW STUDENTS will be provided two masks when you check into your residence calls.
+Off-Campus students can pick up their masks in the Center for Student Involvement) - Ensuring hand sanitation stations are available in abundance in public areas and that soap and water is available for patrons and employees near sinks - Posting University-issued signage that encourages customers, guests, visitors, patrons, etc. to wear masks - Following a plan to screen for COVID-19 symptoms, maintaining a visitor log for 4 weeks and having at the ready a small supply of emergency PPE